GNOME/glib/docs/reference/gobject/signals.md

 wildcard and matches any detail argument passed in to emission.

-While the `detail` argument is typically used to pass an object property name (as with `GObject::notify`), no specific format is mandated for the detail string, other than that it must be non-empty.
+While the `detail` argument is typically used to pass an object property name (as with [signal@GObject.Object::notify]), no specific format is mandated for the detail string, other than that it must be non-empty.

 ## Memory management of signal handlers